telekom/testerra-xray-connector/README.md

 for `XrayTestExecutionUpdates` in our `FooXrayResultsSynchronizer`.
 Test execution updates should be defined to add metadata to associated JIRA issue of type `Test Execution`.

-The X-ray connector will lookup JIRA for Test execution matching your criteria provided as `XrayTestExecutionInfo`.
+The Xray connector will lookup JIRA for Test execution matching your criteria provided as `XrayTestExecutionInfo`.
 But if no matching Test Execution was found, it will create a new one by using the JIRA API.

 To add labels, revision, summary, fix versions, associated version or other execution info you can use your own implementation